MusicWeb International One of the most grown-up review sites around 2023

 Ślusarczyk, Przemysław (b.1973) is a Polish composer who appears to have written three cello concertos in 1992.
 One is for cello, five concertante instruments and strings, and subtitled Autumn's Time Panorama.
 Another is called Love's Music and may only exist in a version for cello and piano.
 The third is for cello, strings and timpani and called Alchemic's Garted.
 The ordering is unclear but one of these - the second - can be heard on SoundCloud.

-Smalley, Roger (1943-2015) was an Anglo-Australian composer who wrote a concerto for cello and seventeen players in 1996 which has been recorded by Raphael Wallfisch for ABC.
+Smalley, Roger (1943-2015) was an Anglo-Australian composer who wrote a concerto for cello and seventeen players in 1996.
+This has been recorded by Raphael Wallfisch for ABC and may be heard on YouTube.

 Smirnov, Dmitri Nikolayevich (1948-2020) was a Russian-British composer who composed two cello concertos.
 The first dates from 1992, has been recorded by Karine Georgian for Meladina and can be heard on YouTube.
-The second from 2001 was called Concerto piccolo, dedicated to Mstislav Rostropovich, and the premiere can be heard on YouTube played by Alban Gerhardt.
+The second from 2001 was called Concerto piccolo, dedicated to Mstislav Rostropovich, and the premiere in 2022 can be heard on YouTube played by Alban Gerhardt.

 Smit Sibinga, Theo (1899-1958) was a Dutch composer who lived for many years in the Dutch East Indies.
 He wrote a concerto for cello and orchestra in 1937.